adektor/disentangle-python/README.md

 ## Features

 The user can specify several keyword arguments.
 For a comprehensive list we should write some documentation.
-- Optimization algorithm: Alternating lineary method, Riemannian Conjugate Gradient, Riemannian Steepest Descent, and more
+- Optimization algorithm: Alternating, Riemannian Conjugate Gradient, Riemannian Steepest Descent, and more
 - Optimization objective function: Renyi entropy, Von-Neumann entropy, or truncation error
 - Initial disentangler
 - Maximum wall time and other stopping criteria